 BNL has an extensive program in place to ensure compliance with all applicable regulatory and permit requirements.
 The Laboratory must comply with more than 100 sets of federal, state, and local environmental regulations; numerous site-specific permits; 12 equivalency permits for the operation of groundwater remediation systems; and several other binding agreements.
-In 2016, the Laboratory operated in compliance with most of the requirements, and any instance of noncompliance was reported to regulatory agencies and corrected expeditiously.
+In 2017, the Laboratory operated in compliance with most of the requirements, and any instance of noncompliance was reported to regulatory agencies and corrected expeditiously.

-Emissions of nitrogen oxides, carbon monoxide, and sulfur dioxide from the Central Steam Facility (CSF) were all well within permit limits in 2016.
-The only recorded excess opacity measurements occurred during quarterly quality assurance tests of the opacity monitors for Boilers 6 and 7.
+Emissions of nitrogen oxides, carbon monoxide, and sulfur dioxide from the Central Steam Facility were all well within permit limits in 2017.
+There were two recorded excess opacity measurements due to unknown causes, five due to a temporary failure of the transmissometer blower motor, and a single excess opacity reading that occurred during quarterly quality assurance tests of the Boiler 6 and 7 opacity monitors.
 All of the excursions were documented in quarterly Site-Wide Air Emissions and Monitoring Systems Performance Reports submitted to the New York State Department of Environmental Conservation (NYSDEC).

-In 2016, there were no discharges of Halon 1211 from portable fire extinguishers or Halon 1301 from accidental or fire induced activation of fixed fire suppression systems.
-Halon portable fire extinguishers continue to be removed and replaced by dry-chemical or clean agent units as part of an ongoing program to phase out the use of chlorofluorocarbons as extinguishing agents.

-Monitoring of BNL's potable water system indicated that all drinking water requirements were met during 2016.
+In 2017, there were no discharges of Halon 1211 from portable fire extinguishers or Halon 1301 from accidental or fire-induced activation of fixed fire suppression systems.
+Halon-portable fire extinguishers continue to be removed and replaced by dry-chemical or clean agent units as part of an ongoing program to phase out the use of chlorofluorocarbons as extinguishing agents.
+Monitoring of BNL's potable water system indicated that all drinking water requirements were met during 2017.
 Most of the liquid effluents discharged to surface water and groundwater also met applicable New York State Pollutant Discharge Elimination System permit requirements.
-Three excursions above permit limits were reported for the year; two non-compliance events for ammonia occurred at the Sewage Treatment Plant (STP), and one non-compliance event was reported for Tolytriazole at Outfall 002 (HN).
+Only two excursions above permit limits were reported for the year: one non-compliance event for Biological Oxygen Demand (BOD5) occurred at the Sewage Treatment Plant, and one non-compliance event was reported for a 1-Hydroxyethylidene-1, 1-diphosphonic acid (HEDP) at Outfall 002 (HN).
 The permit excursions were reported to NYSDEC and the Suffolk County Department of Health Services and corrective measures were taken.
-Groundwater monitoring at the Laboratory's Major Petroleum Facility continued to demonstrate that current oil storage and transfer operations are not affecting groundwater quality.
+Groundwater monitoring at the Laboratory's Major Petroleum Facility,

-Efforts to minimize impacts of spills of materials continued in 2016.
-There were 23 spills and only five met regulatory agency reporting criteria.
-The severity of releases were minor, and all releases were cleaned up to the satisfaction of NYSDEC.
+Sewage Treatment Plant, and Waste Management Facility continued continued to demonstrate that current operations at these facilities were not affecting groundwater quality.
+Efforts to minimize impacts of spills of materials continued in 2017.
+There were 21 spills and 11 of those spills met regulatory agency reporting criteria.
+The severity of releases were minor and all releases were cleaned up to the satisfaction of NYSDEC.